 How to prevent and Control Bed bugs

-Bed bugs are not nice insects to have them in your home.
+Bed bugs are not nice insects to have in your home.
 There are various measures that you may follow to prevent and control bed bugs.
 These include:

 - Drying mattresses and bedding under the sun severally and cleaning bedding and clothes often with hot water.
 But definitely, bed bugs won’t bite through your clothes.

 - Sealing all the cracks on the wall and floor completely and stop buying second-hand furniture.
 Ensure your pets are often treated against bed bug attacks and engage a bed bug examiner/professional to check any presence of bed bugs.

 - Washing and drying (at about 140 Degrees Fahrenheit) all clothes and bedding regularly and ensure sockets are covered.